 Look for the line that reads Hosted network supported: Yes.

+Don't worry, you don't need to know what hosted network is, all you need to do is find that line.
 If you see it, you are good to go.
 If not, then your Wi-Fi network adapter does not support this feature, sorry.

 Now, let's configure your laptop to offer its own Wi-Fi access point, to which you could connect your other Wi-Fi devices.
 First, decide on the name of the wireless network your laptop would create.
 It could be nearly anything.
 In the example below, we chose the name MyLaptopWiFi.
 Second, decide on the password that you would need to enter to connect your other devices to this access point.
 We chose Orange6725 as the password; you can obviously choose something else.

 To actually create the access point, open the command prompt in the Administrator mode.
 To do that on Windows 10, you could press the Win-X keys and select Command prompt (Admin) from the menu.
 Then, enter the following two commands into the command prompt:

 Of course, replace MyLaptopWiFi and Orange6725 with your own name and password that you have chosen.

 This creates the access point, but it's not fully operational yet: you need to tell Windows that you want to share your actual Internet connection with the access point you've just created.
 To do that, use Windows Control Panel to open the Network and Sharing Center window.
 There, click on the connection that provides the actual connection to the Internet (which could be your Wi-Fi connection or the Ethernet line, depending how you have connected to the Internet.), press Properties for that connection, and finally select the Sharing tab:

 Check the Allow other users to connect through this computer's Internet connection box, and also select Local area connection in the Home networking connection list.